 Peter McSweeney was the first of this family to come out to Australia.
 He was born in Co Cork Ireland about 1801 and came to NSW in 1838.
 He was a cooper.
-His father Michael McSweeney was described as a master cooper on Peter’s death certificate.
+His father Michael McSweeney was also described as a master cooper on Peter’s death certificate.
 The surname was often written as Sweeny and occasionally Swiney.

 Peter McSweeney married Hannah Meehan on 7 June 1838 in St Patrick’s Parish Cork City Co Cork Ireland.
 The witnesses were Joseph and Mary O’Keeffe.

 The above card is from the records of The Latter Day Saints.
 Through Ancestry.com I found the passenger lists for the “Calcutta” and some of the information is different.
 Hannah’s maiden name has always been given as Meehan and I suspect Newboldt is a transcription error.
 Below are the ship’s list entries for Peter and Hannah McSweeney.

 The Calcutta’s passengers were all highly skilled bounty immigrants, their fare being 15 pounds each.
 Their occupations ranged from blacksmiths, plasterers, carpenters to one farmer.
 There were no laborers on this ship.
 Peter McSweeney was a cooper.

 “Traditionally, a cooper is someone who makes wooden staved vessels of a conical form, of greater length than breadth, bound together with hoops and possessing flat ends or heads.
 Examples of a cooper’s work include but are not limited to casks, barrels, buckets, tubs, butter churns, hogsheads, firkins, tierces, rundlets, puncheons, pipes, tuns, butts, pins and breakers.